-For thespians in South Florida, the 24 Hour Theater Project is an Olympic event equal in difficulty to the decathlon.
-This Sunday at sundown, a bunch of playwrights will gather at the Miracle Theatre in Coral Gables.
+The 24 Hour Theatre Project is an Olympic event for thespians in South Florida.
+A bunch of playwrights will gather at the Miracle Theatre in Coral Gables at sundown this Sunday.
 Theyll be tasked with writing a play based on a random title (at last years project, one of the titles was How My Sister, Sally, Collected Her Winnings Despite the Dead Mime in Her Car).
-Each of the eight plays must be written by sunrise the following morning.
-Then, coming off their cocaine highs, the twitching writers will hand over the scripts like batons to the regions best actors and directors names such as Todd Allen Durkin, Ken Clement, Paul Tei, Avi Hoffman, and many others.
-Itll be their job to turn the scripts into decent short plays by showtime that evening.
+The eight plays must be written by sunrise Monday.
+Then, coming off of their stimulant highs, the twitching playwrights will hand over the scripts like batons to the regions best actors and directors including artistic directors such as GableStages Joe Adler, the Naked Stages Antonio Amadeo, and Ground Up & Risings Arturo Fernandez, alongside outstanding actors such as Todd Allen Durkin, Ken Clement, Paul Tei, and Avi Hoffman.
+Its their job to block, memorize, and rehearse the short plays by showtime that evening.
 This is what Adderall is for.

-At last years event, only one play was pulled off without a stumble.
+At last years 24 Hour Theatre Project, only one play was pulled off without a stumble.
 But the screwups add to the fun.
 The emotional meltdowns, impossible deadlines, chemical inducements, and suicidal artistic energies culminate orgiastically this Monday at 8 p.m. at the Miracle Theatre.
 Tickets cost $58, and part of the proceeds will go to the regions youngest, most daring theater troupes, including Mad Cat and Promethean.
-Call 305-444-9293, or visit www.actorsplayhouse.org.

 Mon., Nov.
 10, 2008